luthor112/steam-easygrid/README.md

 # Using Grid images from SteamGridDB for entire Collections

-- In Steam, click Library, then search for the `SGDB` button
+- In the Steam Library, search for the `SGDB` button
-- If the button doesn't appear, click Library again (known issue)
 - The button should look like the one here (on the default skin):

 ![SGDB button](screenshots/sgdb-button.png)